francescoignaziore/francescoignaziore/README.md

 My name is Francesco Ignazio Re and I am a 24 year-old student from Italy.

-- 🌱 I am currently attending a master degree in Data Science at ETH Zürich.
-This semester I am focusing on learning more about computer vision and probabilistic artifical intelligence.
+- 🌱 I am currently at the end of my master degree in Data Science at ETH Zürich.
 - 😄 Pronouns: He\him

 ⚡ On my github profile you will find: